 One of the biggest ticket items that you can invest in regarding energy efficiency is new windows.
 While these may cost $10,000 or more (depending on the number of windows in your house), you can expect to see a return on this investment of as much as 75 percent when you finally sell.

 3. Don’t Forget About Curb Appeal

-A common misconception is that all the renovations you do to your home in an effort to increase its value should be expensive.
+A common misconception is that all the renovations you do to your apartment in an effort to increase its value should be expensive.
 This simply isn’t the case.

 4. The Small Stuff Matters

-You may think that the smaller elements of your home, such as your door knobs and faucets, don’t really matter.
-While it isn’t going to be wise for you to splurge on higher end fixtures and faucets, you still want to make sure that your house appears uniform.
+You may think that the smaller elements of your apartment, such as your doorknobs and faucets, don’t really matter.
+While it isn’t going to be wise for you to splurge on higher-end fixtures and faucets, you still want to make sure that your house appears uniform.
 This means you should pick a single style and then use it through the entire house.

 5. Avoid Overdoing It

-If you want to add to your home’s value so you can get a higher price when you sell, then be sure to consider the tips here.
-They will help you figure out what parts of your home to focus on for the best results possible.
+If you want to add to your apartment’s value so you can get a higher price when you sell, then be sure to consider the tips here.
+They will help you figure out what parts of your apartment to focus on for the best results possible.